-Regulator for systems approved for use when travelling (Fig 1)
+Regulator for systems approved for en-route heating systems (Fig 1)

 Your vehicle is supplied with a wall mounted gas regulator plumbed inside the gas bottle compartment.
 The regulator and all appliances work at a harmonised 30mb pressure, which work with Butane and Propane gas.